Ciliwung: Within the walled Batavia

 With the establishment of Batavia in the 17th century, the Dutch diverted Ciliwung into canals following a typical Dutch city pattern.
-The waters of Ciliwung was also channeled to form two inner and outer moats and a wall surrounding the city of Batavia.
-The largest canal which flows through the middle of Batavia was named Kali Besar or Dutch Grote Rivier ("Big River").
+The waters of Ciliwung were also channeled to form two inner and outer moats and a wall surrounding the city of Batavia.
+The largest canal that flows through the middle of Batavia was named Kali Besar or Dutch Grote Rivier ("Big River").
 Small boats sailed along Ciliwung to transport goods from warehouses close to Kali Besar to ships anchored at the port.